 PAMS Socal has performed approximately 30,000 medical consultations and over 5,000 free surgical procedures.
 More than 60 of the Peruvian medical missions performed have been executed by our PAMS Southern California Chapter.
 These include:

-- Medical missions in Ayacucho formerly led by Dr. Ralph Kuon (10yrs); currently led by Dr. Cesar Aranguri
+- Dr. Ralph Kuon founder of Huancavelica Mission and leader of the mission for 10 years; currently led by Dr. Cesar Aranguri

 - Medical missions in Trujillo led by Dr. Romulo Armas and Dr. Federico Alva